Is there a diet to heal my GERD / Acid Reflux?

 Dr. Gourmet Says...

-You are correct that making lifestyle change might help treat issues caused by gastroesophageal reflux disease (GERD).
+You are correct that making lifestyle changes may help treat issues caused by gastroesophageal reflux disease (GERD).

 At this time there is no definitive research about how well diet can actually heal the inflammation caused by GERD triggers.
 All we have is anecdotal evidence regarding this.
 What the research shows us is that the acid reflux triggers are very much individualized from person to person.